 The final statement presented by the College is the statement of cash flows which presents detailed information about the cash activity of the College during the year.
 The statement is divided into five parts.
 The first part deals with operating cash flows and shows the net cash used by the operating activities of the College.
-The second section shows cash flows from non-capital financing activities.
-This section reflects the cash received and spent for non-operating, non-investing and non-capital financing purposes.
+The second section shows cash flows from noncapital financing activities.
+This section reflects the cash received and spent for nonoperating, non-investing and noncapital financing purposes.
 The third section reflects cash flows from capital and related financing activities.
 This section deals with the cash used for the acquisition and construction of capital and related items.
 The fourth section reflects the cash flows from investing activities and shows the purchases, proceeds and interest received from investing activities.
 The fifth section reconciles the net cash used for the operating income or loss reflected on the statement of revenues, expenses and changes in net position.
-The decrease in cash reflects an increase in the College's investment efforts as shown in the table below.
+The increase in cash is a result of revenues being greater than expenses during the year.

-2022 2021 Cash and cash equivalents provided by (used in): Operating activities \$ (41,902,011) \$ (38,717,175) Noncapital financing activities 52,885,193 44,309,481 Capital and related financing activities (6,995,068) (4,972,426) Investing activities 16,065 (9,644,226) Net increase (decrease) in cash and cash equivalents 4,004,179 (9,024,346) Cash and cash equivalents at beginning of year 17,406,952 26,431,298 Cash and cash equivalents at end of year \$ 21,411,131 \$ 17,406,952
+2023 2022 Cash and cash equivalents provided by (used in): Operating activities \$ (36,359,765) \$ (41,902,011) Noncapital financing activities 43,909,004 52,885,193 Capital and related financing activities (5,245,529) (6,995,068) Investing activities 26,820 16,065 Net increase (decrease) in cash and cash equivalents 2,330,530 4,004,179 Cash and cash equivalents at beginning of year 21,411,131 17,406,952 Cash and cash equivalents at end of year \$ 23,741,661 \$ 21,411,131